ChironSZTE/cave-of-chiron/_pages/topics/docker/networks.md

 Management of Docker networks are done with subcommands of the `docker network` command.
 These are also documented [here](https://docs.docker.com/engine/reference/commandline/network/).

-Below you will find a brief summary of the network management commands, but you may also read the official tutorial about using bridge networks [here](https://docs.docker.com/network/network-tutorial-standalone/).
+Below you will find a brief summary of the common network management commands, but you may also read the official tutorial about utilizing bridge networks [here](https://docs.docker.com/network/network-tutorial-standalone/).

 ### Listing networks